Black Cauldron Halloween Cupcakes

-Chocolate Cupcakes topped with green frosting and filled with dripping caramel when they take their first bite.
+Chocolate Caramel Filled Cupcakes topped with green frosting and filled with dripping caramel when they take their first bite.
 And further decorated with eye of newt, bones, spiders, bubbles and eyeballs.
 Could it be any creepier?
 You’ll love these Black Cauldron Halloween Cupcakes!

 How is it already October?
 This year has simply flown by.
 October brings Halloween Treats Week and today is the first day.